tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 console.log(car2.make); // Yugo
 console.log(car3.make); // Yugo
 ```
 - Reference types (Objects, Arrays Functions, Elements, ...) are different in that variable assignment *points* at an independent object existing in memory, and assigning another variable to point at the first variable copies the *reference to the object*, not the value itself.
+Changes made to the referenced object are seen by all of the variables that point at that object.

 ## VIII. <a id="section8">Nota bene